 Antigenic advance

 We obtained antigenic distance estimates from Nextstrain (nextstrain.org) (25,37), and from source data associated with Figure 3 in Bedford et al. (27).
 Nextstrain calculates antigenic distance using genetic data from GISAID (36), and using methods described by Neher et al. (26).
 We analyzed “CTiter” estimates from Nextstrain, which correspond to Neher et al.’s “tree model” method.
 Datasets from Nextstrain and Bedford et al. both contained redundant antigenic distance estimates for the H3N2 lineage, but only Bedford et al. analyzed the pre-2009 H1N1 lineage, and only Nextstrain data analyzed the post-2009 H1N1 lineage.
-The antigenic distance estimates reported by Bedford et al., were roughly proportional to those reported on Nextstrain, but greater in absolute magnitude (26), so to enable direct comparison among all three lineages, we rescaled pre-2009 H1N1 estimates from Bedford et al. using the formula dNexstrtain = 0.47dBedford.
+The antigenic distance estimates reported by Bedford et al. were roughly proportional to those reported on Nextstrain, but greater in absolute magnitude (26).
+We analyzed each lineage separately, so enable direct comparison among all three lineages within a single plot, we rescaled pre-2009 H1N1 estimates from Bedford et al. using the formula dNexsttrain = 0.47dBedford.
 The scaling factor was chosen so that directly-comparable H3N2 distance estimates obtained using each method were well-aligned (Fig. S9).
 The Nextstrain data files used in this analysis are archived at ###//CODE_LINK//####.

 Code and data availability

 Code to perform all reported analyses and construct all plots is available \#\#HERE\#\#.
 AZDHS data is available as a supplementary data file.
 Data from the INSIGHT study are available by application, pending approval from the study's scientific review committee (http://insight.ccbr.umn.edu/index.php).
-Because we are not free to share the INSIGHT data, the posted code contains an INSIGHT data file with scrambled column entries.
+Because we are not free to share the INSIGHT data, the posted code contains a dummy INSIGHT data file with scrambled column entries.
 In other words, the data files are formatted properly, and the code will run, but the actual data entries have no biological meaning.

 References